souravs17031999/CDA-AWS-DVA-C02/README.md

 - Providing access to an AWS service
 - Providing access to externally authenticated users (identity federation)
 ![image](https://github.com/souravs17031999/CDA-AWS-DVA-C02/assets/33771969/0e8a366e-3b74-4e7d-a880-fd828d6e7b7d)

+**Using IAM Roles**
+- AWS Management Console (by switching roles)
+- assume-role CLI or AssumeRole API operation
+- assume-role-with-saml CLI or AssumeRoleWithSAML API operation
+- assume-role-with-web-identity CLI or AssumeRoleWithWebIdentity API operation
+- Console URL constructed with AssumeRole, AssumeRoleWithSAML, AssumeRoleWithWebIdentity (broker constructs the URL and calls STS for assuming the roles)

 **The confused deputy problem**
 - The confused deputy problem is a security issue where an entity that doesn't have permission to perform an action can coerce a more-privileged entity to perform the action.